 We ask that you do not leave until the person assigned to the next hour has arrived.
 There are many people stopping by the chapel and we do not rely on them to be responsible for making sure someone is there.
 It is very rare for a replacement not to come.
-However, if it does occur, there is a phone in the hall and you can call your replacement.
-The schedule of adorers, with phone numbers, is posted on the bulletin board to your left as you come in the door.
-There are also a few names you can call in an emergency listed by the phone.
+However, if it does occur, there is a phone on the wall in the Chapel library that you can use to call your replacement.
+The schedule of adorers, with phone numbers, is posted on the bulletin board in the library.
+Next to the phone is a list of people you can call to fill in for you at the last moment.
 Most adorers will stay the extra hour, if possible, and consider it a special blessing.

 In time you will get to know your replacement(s).
 Until you do recognize the persons in the next hour, you can check the book to see if anyone has signed in.

 The names of all regular adorers are listed according to the day and time.
 Adorers are asked to put their initials next to their name and to put the time they arrive and the time they leave in the boxes provided on the sign-in sheet.
 Since we must never leave the Blessed Sacrament unattended, this enables us to see at a glance if someone has been in the chapel at all times.
 We do not keep track if you are not at your assigned hour each week.
 We assume partners are working together.
 Occasionally, we go over the sheets to see if anyone has stopped coming.
 If we find that someone has not been there for a long period of time, we will call to see if they need to change times or if they would like to come off the schedule.
 We also ask visitors to sign their names and the time they arrive and leave the chapel.